I-83 East Shore Section 2

 Environmental field investigations are in progress to identify resources such as streams, wetlands, public parks and other community resources, historic properties, archaeological resources, and potential waste sites throughout project area.
 Noise monitoring will be conducted throughout the project area.
 Similar to traffic, the noise monitoring data will be entered into a model that will be used to identify where noise walls will be considered.

 To find out more about NEPA and environmental investigations conducted during preliminary engineering – please visit PennDOT’s Environmental Policy and Development Section website.

 Designers are currently developing alternatives to improve the highway.
 These alternatives will be evaluated for their impacts to the resources identified during the field investigations.
 PennDOT will hold a public meeting to present the preliminary project design and obtain public input.
-A public meeting is anticipated in the fall of 2018; however, various stakeholder meetings are currently taking place and will continue throughout preliminary design.
+A public meeting is anticipated for October of 2018.
+Please watch for additional information closer to that time.
+Various stakeholder meetings have already been conducted and will continue throughout preliminary design.
 PennDOT and FHWA will consider all information and viewpoints gathered, in order to proceed with final design that will meet the project needs and minimize impacts to the environment.
 Additional information will be provided to the public at key milestones over the course of project development.
 Due to the size of the project, several construction contracts will be necessary.
 Once the sequencing of the contracts is established, a detailed schedule for obtaining environmental permits, acquiring necessary right-of-way, and relocating utilities can be established.
 Actual mainline construction could start as soon as 2022.